 With the global pandemic, the horizon has changed for all of us.
 How has it changed for you?
 Are you concerned about the label?
 Are you continuing with your release plans for 2020?

 The festival season has obviously gone, it made me realise I’m going to need an extra pair of hands when that is resurrected.
 I am concerned for the label, of course, until very recently, without DJ income, the label wouldn’t of survived so the timing for us could have been worse, luckily I’d diversified and built in a few months resilience.
 We’ve releases dropping now and with stores gradually opening my fingers are crossed.
 The Guedra Guedra debut EP was scheduled for festival season but it sold out anyway.
-Other may be impacted though.
-Nov 2021 is looking worrying and next winter could be tough but we’ll try to adapt.
+Other releases may be impacted though.
+Nov 2021 is looking worrying and the coming winter could be tough but we’ll try to adapt.
 The state of the global economy may take choices out of our hands.

 With the recent unrest in the USA after the tragic killing of George Floyd, and OTC being a label that is huge supporter of equality by nature of the music you support and nurture, what is your message?

 Black Lives Matter: I feel there’s a great opportunity for us as allies to confront our own prejudice, examine our history and how the fabric of society is unequal, prejudicial and out-and-out dangerous.
 As a label I feel we have an artistic family across the globe.
 Black history, people and culture matters.
 Being in the cultural industries is easy to show the influence of black art and music without addressing the reality affecting the artists, their families and their people.
 There’s lots of voices out there that can guide you to a better understanding of the reality affecting people different to yourself.
 I recommend following nowhitesaviours on insta and artists like Saul Williams, BLM UK, Big Joanie.
 Now is the time for change and it’s our fight to take forward under the guidance of and for, black people.
 No one is exempt, we all need to understand privileges, history and sub-conscious bias.
-I’m racist until society is not and there is true inequality.
+I’m racist until society is not and that when structural there is true inequality is addressed.

 Can you tell us a little about your forthcoming release Door To The Cosmos Volume 1?

 So it’s a dancefloor sampler ahead of a triple vinyl compilation due to drop on Sept 11th.
 The artwork from Victoria topping is a cosmic heart attack and the music comes from a raft of new label artists, some guest and the OtC old guard.
-It represents artist all knocking at the door to the cosmos in the vein of Sun Ra’s mantra.
+It represents artist all knocking at the door to the cosmos loosely in the vein of Sun Ra’s mantra.
 Its the sound of undergrounds popping On the Corner across our cosmos.

 It’s such a varied sampler.
 What is the common theme that connects the tracks for you?